Aurob/data-dump/General/Other/Quotes.md

 "Humankind has not woven the web of life.
 We are but one thread within it.
 Whatever we do to the web, we do to ourselves." - Chief Seattle

 accept that you are a statistical glitch with consciousness-a passenger momentarily aware of the ride's absurd choreography

+If the world is insane, sanity is complicity